rp2709/.github/profile/README.md

 Welcome to the DAI course at [HEIG-VD](https://heig-vd.ch), Switzerland!

+This course defines the basics of network communication and how all these communications are programmed.

+It will provide you with the theoretical and practical elements to know how to program network applications, how to interact with them and the different elements to pay attention to.

+Whether you are in security, data science, embedded or networking, you are going to be interacting with elements that communicate over the network.
+This course will give you a solid grounding in this world.

 ## Getting started

 Do not know where to start?
 Have a look at the